SebastianGau/text-summarizer-api/README.md

 ###  2.2. <a name='DeployingtheContainerImage'></a>Deploying the Container Image

 We will deploy the API into (Azure) cloud using Azure Kubernetes Service.
-Wikipedia describes kubernetes as follows:
+How this service is set up cannot be explained here, but you can find a tutorial [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
+However, Wikipedia describes kubernetes as follows:

 *Kubernetes is an open-source container-orchestration system for automating computer application deployment, scaling, and management.
 It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation.
 It aims to provide a "platform for automating deployment, scaling, and operations of container workloads".
 It works with a variety of container runtimes such as Docker, Containerd, and CRI-O. Kubernetes originally interfaced exclusively with the Docker runtime[8] through a "Dockershim"; however, the shim has since been deprecated in favor of directly interfacing with the container through containerd, or replacing Docker with a runtime that is compliant with the Container Runtime Interface (CRI) introduced by Kubernetes in 2016.
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.
 Many vendors also provide their own branded Kubernetes distributions.*